OfficeDev/office-js-docs-pr/docs/testing/unit-testing.md

 ## Examples

 The examples in this section use Jest with its default settings.
 These settings support CommonJS modules.
 See the [Jest documentation](https://jestjs.io/docs/getting-started) for how to configure Jest and node.js to support ECMAScript modules and to support TypeScript.
-To run any of these examples, take the following steps:
+To run any of these examples, take the following steps.

 1. Create an Office add-in project for the appropriate Office host application (for example, Excel or Word).
 One way to do this quickly is to use the [Yo Office tool](https://github.com/OfficeDev/generator-office).
 1. In the root of the project, [install Jest](https://jestjs.io/docs/getting-started).